primefaces/primevue/apps/showcase/public/llms/components/chart.md

 ## Basic

 A chart is configured with 3 properties; type , data and options .
-Chart type is defined using the type property that accepts pie , doughtnut , line , bar , radar and polarArea as a value.
+Chart type is defined using the type property that accepts pie , doughnut , line , bar , radar and polarArea as a value.
 The data defines datasets represented with the chart and the options provide numerous customization options to customize the presentation.

 ```vue
 <Chart type="bar" :data="chartData" :options="chartOptions" />